gassoh-max/BoostResonanceDurationMod/README.md

 # BoostResonanceDurationMod

+This Code is only a example of the most used method and logic in UE4SS CPP, may not working correctly in production env.

 BoostResonanceDurationMod is a UE4SS mod for Vampire: The Masquerade � Bloodlines 2 that automatically restart  passive boost from ventrue clan.

 UE4SS loader (download and installation instructions):